-A JOURNALIST for more than 25 years, Tim Saunders contributes to publications throughout the world.
-He is publisher and editor of Contemporary Artist and interviews artists for the In Conversation podcast.
+British journalist Timothy Alletson Saunders contributes to publications in England and America.
+He is publisher and editor of Contemporary Artist and hosts the In Conversation podcast.

 Since 2013 Tim and his wife Caroline have run creativecoverage.co.uk which handles marketing for selected professional artists and craftspeople.
 It also publishes books and websites.